Track mileage automatically

 How to calculate your medical deductions

-There are some medical mileage expenses you cannot get write-offs for.
-You cannot claim a medical mileage deduction for journeys that are related to improving your overall health.
-For example, if you are in perfect health and want to visit your doctor for some vitamin shots, this does not go toward your deductible medical mileage.
+You can’t claim a medical mileage deduction for journeys related to improving your overall health.
+For example, if you’re in perfect health and want to visit your doctor for some vitamin shots, this doesn’t contribute towards your deductible medical mileage.

 Charitable mileage rate

-Why the charitable mileage rate is so low
+Why is the charitable mileage rate so low?

-Alternative to using the standard charity mileage rate, you can also use the actual cost method to get write-offs for your volunteer work.
-In the actual costs, you can include costs you incur, such as gasoline and oil, but not costs related to maintenance or general repairs, costs of tires, or insurance.
+In the actual expenses method, you can include costs you incur, such as gasoline and oil, but NOT costs related to maintenance or general repairs, costs of tires, or insurance.
 None of the fixed costs, such as depreciation and tax, are accepted for charitable or medical mileage calculations.

-No, according to the IRS, you can only deduct mileage for charity when you volunteer for a qualified organization.
-However, you must also not indicate that your contribution is for a specific person - “Contributions to individuals who are needy or worthy.
+“Contributions to individuals who are needy or worthy.
 You cannot deduct these contributions even if you make them to a qualified organization for the benefit of a specific person.
 But you can deduct a contribution to a qualified organization that helps needy or worthy individuals if you do not indicate that your contribution is for a specific person.”
 Source.

 Organizations considered qualified for charitable reimbursement

-Non-profit organizations that are religious, benevolent, educational, scientific, or literary in nature or that aim to prevent cruelty to children or animals are all considered qualified.
-Descriptions of these organizations can be found under the heading Organizations That Qualify To Receive Deductible Contributions in Publication 526 by the IRS.
+Non-profit organizations that are religious, benevolent, educational, scientific, or literary or that aim to prevent cruelty to children or animals are all considered qualified.

 How to report charitable and medical mileage

-To properly report your charitable mileage, you need to do the same thing as when you report your business and medical mileage - keep a logbook.
-You need to keep a proper logbook where you mark what kind of trip you drove with your car - business, personal, medical, or charity.
-That way you will easily have all the data you need for quickly figuring out your tax claims.
+You need to keep a proper logbook where you track what kind of trip you drove with your car - business, personal, medical, or charity.
+That way, you’ll have all the data to figure out your tax claims quickly.

 One way to easily track and log all your trips while sorting them properly is by using the Driversnote app.
 With our mileage tracker app, you can track all trips automatically and ensure you have all the needed information recorded.

 After you generate your trip report, you can hand it over to your employer or accountant, and there shouldn’t be anything else left for you to do.
-Using an app is one of the easiest ways to track and log mileage today for business, medical, charity or personal purposes.
+Using an app is one of the easiest ways to track and log mileage today for business, medical, charity, or personal purposes.

 FAQ